redis-stack/redis-stack-docs/docs/stack/get-started/install/docker.md

 To get started with Redis Stack using Docker, you first need to select a Docker image:

-* `redis/redis-stack` contains both Redis Stack server and RedisInsight.
+* [redis/redis-stack](https://hub.docker.com/r/redis/redis-stack) contains both Redis Stack server and RedisInsight.
 This container is best for local development because you can use the embedded RedisInsight to visualize your data.

-* `redis/redis-stack-server` provides Redis Stack server only.
+* [redis/redis-stack-server](https://hub.docker.com/r/redis/redis-stack-server) provides Redis Stack server only.
 This container is best for production deployment.

+Both docker containers are available for x86_64 and arm64.

 ## Getting started